nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `edit P/James Soften p/8888888` will change the phone number of player James Soften to 88888888.
+* The new name must not exist in MyGM already.
+* The new jersey number must not exist in MyGM already.

 **To edit a lineup:**